-As Christmas lists are being assembled, toys being circled in catalogs with a Sharpie (wait, who gave the kid a Sharpie?).
+Are you a gift-giver?
+Want to spread the budgeting love to those you care about?
 Let us raise you the gift that is sure to bring peace and joy for years to come: the gift of YNAB.

-You might be sitting there thinking, “Wait, isn’t giving a budgeting tool for Christmas kind of like giving out toothbrushes on Halloween?”
+You might be sitting there thinking, “Wait, isn’t gifting a budgeting tool kind of like giving out toothbrushes on Halloween?”
 Well sure, it’s no king-sized Snickers candy bar.
 But let’s not forget the life-changing powers of a little ol’ budgeting software.
 Have toothbrushes saved lives?
 Maybe once or twice.
 But YNAB?
 We’ve almost lost count (but not really, because those stories are powerful).

 How to Give YNAB as a Gift